-I've spent the last several years of my life living in and loving the city of Chicago, where interior spaces are small and people can't wait for the warmer months (40 below, no thank you).
+I’ve spent many years of my life living in and loving the city of Chicago, where interior spaces are small and people can’t wait for the warmer months (40 below, no thank you).
 As soon as summer hits, folks flood the parks, beaches, and rooftops to host picnic after picnic.

 2. One good knife

-We could probably write an entire post on carrying a good knife with you in any life circumstance, as there isn't anything you can't do with a good blade, but at a picnic it's almost more important than the food itself!
+We could probably write an entire post on carrying a good knife with you at all times, as there isn’t anything you can’t do with a good blade, but at a picnic it’s almost more important than the food itself!
 Not only can it do normal things like, um, cut stuff, but a good knife can open a can or champagne bottle, slice those must-have hard cheeses, and allow you to supreme citrus without getting all sticky.

 3. Large kitchen towel

 There are very few circumstances where paper napkins and I get along.
-Usually when we're using them we're outside at get-togethers and I'm always the girl who can be seen frolicking across the field chasing hers down so she doesn't look like a litter bug when it catches the air and goes flying off the table (#spaz).
-I'll take a community towel any day over paper goods — in addition to acting as a plate, it performs magical clean-up duties, doubles as a doggy bag once you tie the ends up, or can be used as an impromptu bib.
+Usually when I’m using one, I’m outside at a get-together and I’m always the girl who can be seen frolicking across the field chasing hers down so she doesn’t look like a litter bug when it catches the air and goes flying off the table (#spaz).
+I’ll take a community towel any day over paper goods — in addition to acting as a plate, it performs magical clean-up duties, doubles as a doggy bag once you tie the ends up, or can be used as an impromptu bib.

 Do you have a must-have item in your picnic basket?
 Something you’ve found that is a great multitasker or just a go-to item that will never leave your side?
 Let us know below!